MarcL/marclittlemore.com/_posts/2020-04-28-understanding-different-test-types.md

 ---
 layout: post
-title:  "Different types of software testing"
+title:  "Different types of software tests"
-subtitle: "Not all software testing is equal so let's compare the different types of software tests."
+subtitle: "What are the different types of tests we can write for our software?"
-permalink: /different-types-of-software-testing/
+permalink: /different-types-of-software-tests/
-header-img: images/banners/heart-code.jpg
+header-img: images/posts/heart-code.jpg
 categories:
     - express
     - javascript